mmurphy/golang-intro/README.md

 ## [Chapter Three Types and Collections]
 - Basic types
-- More on structs and initialisation
+- More on structs (adding methods to structs)
-- Pointers
+- Pointers and Values
 - Type conversion
 - Type assertion
 - Maps
 - Slices
+- Error handling
 - Adding some new endpoints to our api